 Christian Education, a summary by Brederveld (1928).

 John Bolt, Herman Bavinck on the Christian Life: Following Jesus in Lawful Obedience (Crossway, August 2015).
 A 90,000-word synthesis of Bavinck’s theology as it applies to the Christian life.
-The book concludes with a translation of “The World–Conquering Power of Faith” (1 John 5:4b), a sermon Bavinck delivered in Burgwalkerk, Kampen, June 30, 1901.
+The book concludes with a fresh translation of “The World-Conquering Power of Faith” (1 John 5:4b), a sermon Bavinck delivered in Burgwalkerk, Kampen, on June 30, 1901.

 Ron Gleason, Herman Bavinck: Pastor, Churchman, Statesman, and Theologian (P&R, 2010).
 A full-length biography.